Spotify uses AI-generated fake artists to cut real artists' royalty costs

 By flooding popular playlists with low cost generic music, Spotify allegedly algorithmically diminishes the overall share of streams that go to established artists, thereby lowering their royalty rates during negotiations with record labels.

-The practice is seen as part of a broader trend where streaming services seek to optimise costs in an oversaturated music streaming market.
+The practice is seen as part of a broader trend where streaming services seek to optimise costs and maximise revenue in an oversaturated music streaming market.

-The allegations raises questions about the fairness and transparency of Spotify in compensating artists.
+The allegations raises serious questions about the fairness and transparency of Spotify in compensating artists.

 Many musicians have already expressed concerns about Spotify's Discovery Mode, which offers increased exposure at the cost of reduced royalties, further complicating the economic landscape and opportunities for independent creators.